Treatment Center Setting

 ABOUT CLINICAL SERVICES OF RHODE ISLAND - GREENVILLE

-One of three locations in Rhode Island, Clinical Services of Rhode Island (CSRI) Greenville offers a 90-day intensive outpatient program for adults struggling with addiction and co-occurring disorders.
+Part of American Addiction Centers and one of three locations in Rhode Island, Clinical Services of Rhode Island (CSRI) Greenville offers a 90-day intensive outpatient program for adults struggling with addiction and co-occurring disorders.
 The Greenville location also offers general outpatient, outpatient medical detox, and group therapy.
 To alleviate uncomfortable withdrawal symptoms, the facility provides medication, such as Suboxone and Vivitrol, during appropriate stages of detoxification.

 TREATMENT & ASSESSMENT